-Our club members are busy year round competing in venues of their choice with their versatile vizsla.
+Our club members are busy year round competing in venues of their choice with their versatile Vizslas.
 Keep reading below and maybe you’ll find a new activity to do with your dog.
+This list is by no means complete.
+Sports such as Coursing Ability Tests, Fast CAT, Flyball, Dock Diving, and more!
+So many activities are now available and you are sure to find what you and your Vizlsa love!

 Children have always been an important part of the future of canine sports, dating back to 1920 when the first competition for children handlers was held.
 Children 9 to 18 years old learn basic handling abilities, and how to care for, and present, different breeds in a competition.
 While Juniors are judged by an official AKC Judge, it’s the quality of their presentation that is judged, not the dog.